doctorfree/nvim-lazyman/README.md

 bootstrap process is complete.
 Lazyman Neovim configurations can also be managed with `lazyman` command line operations.

-Currently over 90 popular Neovim configurations are supported in the following configuration categories:
+Currently 99 popular Neovim configurations are supported in the following configuration categories:

 <!-- prettier-ignore -->